EpiMaT/manyd/README.md

 # manyd
-MATLAB library to analyze a many dimensioned function using tensored 1-D polynomials.
+MATLAB library to analyze a many dimensioned function using tensored 1-D polynomials and low discrepancy sequences/nets.

 ### Setup
 1) Clone repo to your computer